 - From Brisbane: 24 hrs + with a stopover, landing at Frankfurt an Main or Frankfurt Hahn Airport

-Airlines that fly to Germany
+Which airlines fly to Germany from Australia?

 - Cathay Pacific

 Which airlines offer cheap flights to Germany from Australia?

 You can find cheap flights to Germany with Air France, Southern China and Scoot.
 When you purchase a cheaper flight, it is important to note you may not get the same level of comfort or inclusives you would expect to receive with airlines such as Emirates.
 If you don't mind an extra stopover and not having all-inclusive service, flying with a cheaper airline allows you to save money that you can use to book other elements of your trip (or to buy a copious amount of German beer and pretzels).